-- 18. This is a lawsuit for declaratory and injunctive relief in which Plaintiffs seek the following equitable relief: - a.
-A declaration that any consent forms signed by Plaintiffs or similar forms signed by other "volunteers" are not valid or enforceable; that Plaintiffs are released from any further obligations under their secrecy oaths; that DEFENDANTS are obligated to notify Plaintiffs and other test participants of all available information concerning the nature of the substances, experimental procedures used, doses, health effects, and other information; that DEFENDANTS have violated the rights of Plaintiffs under the due process clause of the Fifth Amendment; the DEFENDANTS' testing program violated the applicable DOD directives and international law; that the Court must draw adverse inferences from DEFENDANTS' document destruction, redactions, spoliations, and other wrongful acts described herein; and, finally, that DEFENDANTS are obligated to provide the medical care, medals, and other things promised to Plaintiffs when they induced them to "volunteer" for the tests. - b.
-Injunctive relief enjoining DEFENDANTS, and anyone in concert with them, from failing and refusing promptly to notify and provide medical care to Plaintiffs and other participants in MKULTRA and other experiments on human subjects, and various other forms of injunctive relief, as prayed for below.
+- 19. This is a lawsuit for declaratory and injunctive relief in which Plaintiffs seek the following equitable relief: - A declaration that any consent forms signed by Plaintiffs and members of the class are not valid or enforceable; that Plaintiffs and the class members are released from any further obligations under their secrecy oaths; that DEFENDANTS are obligated to notify Plaintiffs and class members of all available information concerning the nature of the substances, experimental procedures used, doses, health effects, and other available information; that

+DEFENDANTS have violated the rights of Plaintiffs under the due process clause of the Fifth Amendment; that DEFENDANTS' human testing program violated the applicable government directives and international law; and other declaratory relief, as prayed for below;

+- b.
+Injunctive relief enjoining DEFENDANTS, and anyone in concert with them, from failing and refusing promptly to notify and provide medical care to Plaintiffs and class members, and various other forms of injunctive relief, as prayed for below; and - c.
+As requested by the Organizational Plaintiffs, a declaration that the Feres doctrine is unconstitutional.